asuarez616/coding-challenge-RMM/README.md

 password: password
 ```

-You should be able to see a db console now that has the Sample Repository in it.
+You should be able to see a db console now that has the Device, Service Detail, Device by Service Repository on it.

 ## STRUCTURE